Neurodiversity Celebration Week – Celebrating Different Minds

 In recent years employers have become increasingly aware that encouraging diversity within the workforce results in greater innovation, productivity, institutional resilience, employee engagement and wellbeing.
 Despite this, our workplaces and ways of working are often designed with the ‘neurotypical’ mindset in mind, which can create barriers for neurodiverse people to thrive and reach their full potential.
 Employers should be mindful of this, and how fostering neurodiverse talent will ultimately benefit the workforce as a whole.

 So, what can employers do to celebrate and support neurodiversity?

-- Facilitate diagnosis – equip your HR and managerial staff with knowledge about neurodiverse traits and, where appropriate, encourage employees to seek assessment if undiagnosed and utilise any health and wellbeing offerings your business may have.
+- Facilitate diagnosis – equip your HR and managerial staff with knowledge about neurodiverse traits and, where appropriate, encourage employees to seek assessment if undiagnosed.
+Make use of any health and wellbeing offerings your business may have or look to expand such offerings.
 Where private medical insurance is provided to employees, consider whether you can extend this to cover initial neurodiversity needs assessments, further specialist assessments and early support following diagnosis.
 Promote the benefits of assessment amongst your employee population as a means of understanding their ways of working and any accommodations they might need.
 As with any other “hidden” characteristic, respect the decision of an employee to either make their diagnosis known or keep it private.

 - Support following diagnosis

 A neurodiverse employee may need support, and possibly counselling, to come to terms with a diagnosis, especially if diagnosed later in their working life.
 Building a strong culture of psychological safety will help to empower your people to approach their colleagues and/or HR personnel to discuss any recent diagnosis and any accommodations that they may need.